-If you’re arriving by car, parking is available at the DoubleTree Hotel in Flagstaff for OARS passengers who stay at the DoubleTree Hotel before or after their river trip.
-(Please Note: There is no rental car drop off at the South Rim.)
+Parking is available at the DoubleTree Hotel in Flagstaff for OARS passengers who stay at the hotel at least one night before or after their river trip.
+(Please Note: There is no rental car drop-off at the South Rim.)
 OARS cannot accept responsibility for any loss or damage to vehicles or their contents.

 By Air from Las Vegas continuing by Taxi to the South Rim

 Bar 10 Transportation Services (435-628-4010) arranges flights from Las Vegas to the Grand Canyon Airport (South Rim).
 The approximate cost for the flight is $265 (subject to change without notice).
 The Grand Canyon Airport is located 7 miles outside of the park.
 24-hour taxi service is available from the airport to the South Rim (Grand Canyon Village) by calling (928) 638-2822.
 The taxi price is approximately $29 for two people plus the Grand Canyon National Park entrance fee.

 Pre- and post-trip lodging is not included in the trip cost.
 The South Rim has a number of lodges to choose from.
 Along the rim, closest to the Bright Angel trailhead are the El Tovar, Bright Angel, Thunderbird, and Kachina Lodges.
 Set back about two blocks from the rim is the Maswik Lodge and about two miles away is the Yavapai Lodge.
 Because this is a national park, the lodges fill very quickly, so we recommend booking early.
 Reservations can be made up to 13 months in advance.

 To reserve El Tovar, Bright Angel, Thunderbird, Kachina, or Maswik Lodges contact: